darrenfdes/web-torch-heroku/README.md

 # project-web-torch
-Flask web application for translating CT brain scans to probable MRIs Uses pretrained torch models in static folder for real time image to image translation Input images should be a brain CT scan and in "png" format
+Flask web application for translating CT brain scans to probable MRIs Uses pretrained torch models in static folder for real time image to image translation Input images should be a brain CT scan and in "png" or "jpg" format

 instructions
 create virtual env int directory (optional) and activate